Spanish photographer scoops UK Taylor Wessing prize

 The prize, handed out on Monday at the gallery, is worth 12,000 pounds ($19,200) to the winner.

-More than 2,350 photographers submitted works for the prize, and a panel of judges whittled them down to 60 images which will go on display at an exhibition running from November 8-February 17, 2013.
+More than 2,350 photographers submitted works for the prize, and a panel of judges whittled them down to 60 images which will go on display at an exhibition running from Nov.
+8-Feb.
+17, 2013.

 Ruiz Cirera's winning picture captures a 26-year-old woman called Margarita Teichroeb, seated at a kitchen table and partially covering her face as she gazes at the camera.